RakhithJK/wazuh-wazuh-qa-wiki/Installing-ElasticSearch.md

 ## Windows

-You can use the official [download page](https://www.elastic.co/downloads/elasticsearch) to download it or using [Chocolatey](https://chocolatey.org/install).
+You can use the official [download page](https://www.elastic.co/downloads/elasticsearch) to download it or use [Chocolatey](https://chocolatey.org/install).

 ```
 choco install elasticsearch